 Long gone are the days when the only risk CPAs had to worry about was identity theft.
 These days, accounting firms should be concerned about corporate account takeover, theft of data, ransomware and more.

 Accounting firms, using various technologies, accumulate massive amounts of sensitive data during their work.
-Things found at CPA firms such as corporate financial information, independent audit files, and personal tax returns contain some of the most sensitive information around, and therefore becomes a huge target for cyber crooks.
+Specific data found at CPA firms such as corporate financial information, independent audit files, and personal tax returns contain some of the most sensitive information around, and therefore becomes a huge target for cyber crooks.

-Whether you are in tax, audit, advisory, or other service areas, you will be in violation of this ethics requirement if your client’s information is stolen, and that is in addition to the state and federal legal confidentiality requirements that the CPA might be in violation of.
-So as cyberattacks increase, the CPA must ask him or herself…how do I keep my information safe from the bad guys.
+Whether you are in tax, audit, advisory, or other service areas, you will be in violation of CPA ethics requirement if your client’s information is stolen (in addition to the state and federal legal confidentiality requirements that the CPA might also be in violation of.)
+As cyberattacks increase, a CPA must ask him or herself…how do I keep my information safe from the bad guys?